tchitchek-lab/Genotate.life/README.md

 # <a name="Overview"/> 3.
 Installation of required software

-## Installation of the Apache web server and Php
+## Installation of the Apache web server and PHP

-The Apache web server and PhP can be installed using the following commands:
+The Apache web server and PHP can be installed using the following commands:
 ```
 sudo apt-get update
 sudo apt-get install apache2